andi1984/idiomatic-sass/README.md

 * Each module should have an `_index.scss` file as the entry point: `@import "module-name/index"`.
 * **Importing this entry point file must not render anything in the output**
 * There must be an **entry-point mixin named for that module**. eg. a `rg-Grid` module would have a `rg-Grid` mixin

+### Lib Subfolder Entry Point

+* Each folder inside module-name/lib should have an `_index.scss`file as an entry-point
+* **Importing this entry point file must not render anything in the output**, but import all needed partials from the corresponding directory

 ### Package Management